mibwurrepo/Gutleben_et.al_Halogenases_Aplysinas/README.md

 In this repository are all the files and codes used for reproducible data analysis.

-Below is a short descriptions of the files, more details can be found in Halogenase_Diversity_Final_1.html
+Below is a short descriptions of the files

 *Complete workflow*
 ---